BarbaraBoeters/barbaraboeters-project/PROCESS.md

 ## 30 January
 - Connected the Geofencing with updatePlants and wateringPlants and the notifications
     - note: alerts still need to be nice.
+Update: alerts are working now
-    - Fixed that all plants will be showed in different alerts http://stackoverflow.com/questions/28997342/loop-over-multiple-uialertcontrollers BUT it shows too many alerts (repeating the samen information)
+- Fixed that all plants will be showed in different alerts http://stackoverflow.com/questions/28997342/loop-over-multiple-uialertcontrollers BUT it shows too many alerts (repeating the samen information) Update: if there are multiple plants it will show it in 1 alert only.
+And it showed too many alerts because the interval was 0 so it would always need to be watered.
-    - need to update plants in Firebase
+- need to update plants in Firebase.
+Update: fixed that the lastUpdated resets in Firebase.

+## 31 January
+- Decided i don't need the completed toggle function so decided to delete the code
+- Need to do error handling today
+- Need to work on better code quality for Better Code Hub.

+## 1 February
+- Implement the photo function in Firebase Storage
+- Make sure it only gives notifications for the current user plants within that geofence.